amaranth-lang/amaranth/docs/glossary.rst

  **PLL (Phase-locked loop)**
   A phase-locked loop is an electronic circuit with a controllable oscillator that constantly adjusts in response to an input signal.

   Its purpose is to generate a derived clock signal that can be faster or slower than the input signal.
 The derived clock signal can be the result of dividing an input frequency.
-PLLs can also increae frequency by a non-integer factor.
+PLLs can also increase frequency by a non-integer factor.

   Where multiple clock domains are interacting synchronously, PLLs use a fixed phase relationship.

 .. _Place and route:

  **Place and route**
   The process of deciding the placement of components on a chip and the related wiring between those components.

-  Place and route involved complicated maths problems that require optimization and are usually performed by software to produce a layout schema for a chip.
+  Place and route routines involve complicated maths problems that require optimization.
+These routines are usually performed by software and produce a layout schema for a chip.

  **Propagation delay**
   The time required to change the output from one logic state to another logic state after input is changed.